brandonmpetty/Doxa/README.md

 **Optimizations**
 * Shafait - "Efficient Implementation of Local Adaptive Thresholding Techniques Using Integral Images", 2008.
 * Petty - An algorithm for efficiently calculating the min and max of a local window.
-Unpublished.
+Unpublished, 2019.
+* Chan - "Memory-efficient and fast implementation of local adaptive binarization methods", 2019.

 **Performance Metrics**
 * Overall Accuracy